Saubhagya122004/Hamari_Site.github.io/README.md

 Features

     The site features a product grid with product images, descriptions, and prices.
-    Users can add products to their cart and checkout.
+    Users can review all the products and have a look to their favourite product and see consumer reviews.
-    The site is responsive and mobile-friendly.
+    The site is responsive and mobile-friendly. [under-progress]

 Technologies Used